#

 • The mapping of the agreements for handling of security classifications from different nations to support multi-national information sharing.

 archTIS can provide the same level of granular ABAC-based control for Microsoft applications with our NC Protect product.
-It offers advanced information protection across M365 apps including SharePoint (Online and on-premises), Teams, Exchange and OneDrive, enabling simple and dynamic enforcement of rules (such as automatically detecting and enforcing releasability, encryption, clearance requirements, community of interest, or by keyword and other metadata tags) of data.
+It offers advanced information protection across M365 apps including SharePoint (Online and on-premises), Exchange and Office 365, enabling simple and dynamic enforcement of rules (such as automatically detecting and enforcing releasability, encryption, clearance requirements, community of interest, or by keyword and other metadata tags) of data.
 NC Protect enables simple policy-based access, usage and sharing controls and compliance enforcement for sensitive information, even in an online and cross-jurisdictional scenario like this.

 With over 15 years of experience providing architectural and security input to government clients, archTIS’ has deep domain expertise across all elements of sensitive data protection and sharing, including working within multi-national, cross-domain and multi-domain scenarios, including environments up to TS-SCI within both US and Australian contexts.